Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Problem Transformation and Decomposition

 \section{Problem Transformation and Decomposition}

-According to \eqref{ave_rate_DTXpolicy}, the conditional average data rate $ \overline{\boldsymbol{r}} = [ \overline{r}_{1}, \ldots ,\overline{r}_{L} ]^{T} $ involves stochastic expectation over CSI realizations and does not have closed-form expression.
-This implies that $ P_{org} $ is a stochastic optimization problem.
-However, since the problem includes control variables with combinatorial structure (i.e., DTX control policy), the common stochastic optimization techniques such as stochastic subgradient and stochastic cutting plane cannot be applied in this problem.
+Note that according to \eqref{ave_rate_DTXpolicy} and \eqref{ave_rate_DTXpattern}, the average data rate $ \overline{\boldsymbol{r}}_l , \forall l $ in \eqref{ave_rate} involves a stochastic expectation over CSI realizations and does not have a closed-form expression.
+Moreover, due to the combinatorial link scheduling variables and the production terms $ q_j \times \rho_{l,m} $ in the average rate expression, $ P_{org} $ is a non-convex stochastic optimization problem which cannot be solved by the common stochastic optimization techniques such as stochastic subgradient and stochastic cutting plane.

-On the other hand, due to the existence of combinatorial variables (i.e., $ \boldsymbol\rho_l , \forall l$) in the capacity constraint \eqref{ave_rate}, the feasibility region of the problem is not convex.
-Consequently, the overall problem is not convex and hence, the conventional convex optimization techniques cannot be used to solve it.

-In the following, we will show how to tackle with this challenge by transforming the original problem into a form which can exploit a hidden convexity.
+In the following, we will show how to tackle this challenge by transforming the original problem into a form which can exploit a hidden convexity.

-Note that according to the primal decomposition \cite{boyd2007notes} , the original problem can be decomposed into two sub-problems $ \mathcal{P}_{1} $ and $ \mathcal{P}_{2} $, as follows.
+First, using primal decomposition \cite{palomar2006tutorial, bertsekas1999nonlinear} , we decompose the original problem into two sub-problems: the inner (a.k.a slave) problem $ \mathcal{P}_{1} $ and the outer (a.k.a master) problem $ \mathcal{P}_{2} $, as follows.

-\textbf{Subproblem 1} (Optimization of the routing control $\boldsymbol{d}$ and flow control $\boldsymbol{x}$ under fixed physical layer control policy $\Omega$):
+\textbf{Subproblem 1} (Optimization of the routing control $\boldsymbol{d}$ and flow control $\boldsymbol{x}$ under a fixed DTX control and link scheduling policy):